pauloeduardogodoy/PizzaCalc/README.md

   quantities (scaling with the number of pizzas) and step-by-step instructions.
 - **Shopping list** — Dough and sauce ingredients, already scaled by the number of pizzas, grouped for easy checking while shopping.
 With a print button.
+- **Cost per pizza** — You enter each ingredient's price by its purchase unit (flour/salt/yeast per kg; tomatoes per can; garlic per head; basil per bunch; olive oil per liter) and the app computes the **total batch cost** and the **cost per dough ball**, scaling with the dough and sauce quantities.
+Prices saved on the device, "Reset default prices" button.
+Includes a **price history**: save a dated record on each shopping trip to track fluctuations, restore old prices or delete records (bake-log style).
 - **Batch alerts** — Warns about high hydration (≥71%) and the Halo Core bowl load range (below ~700 g the spiral won't grab; above 2500 g it overloads the motor).
 - **Saved dough profiles** — Save/load named production settings (localStorage).